Sciatica Diagnosis & Treatment Options

 - Physical Therapy: exercise, stretching, massage, and strengthening

 - Epidural Steroid Injections: are used two-fold, first to relieve inflammation of the affected exiting spinal nerve and secondly, used as a diagnostic tool to confirm the affected level at which the pain originates.

 Once conservative measures have been exhausted, and the patient is still in considerable pain after 6 months, then a least invasive procedure may be recommended, including endoscopic surgery for sciatica pain.
-The following procedures has shown good results in minimizing in most cases and alleviating pain altogether in some cases:
+The following endoscopic procedures has shown good results in minimizing in most cases and alleviating sciatica pain altogether in some cases:

-- Endoscopic Discectomy – A ¼ inch incision is made and a 7mm operating tube is placed in the disc at the site of the annular tear.
+- Endoscopic Discectomy for Sciatica – A ¼ inch incision is made and a 7mm operating tube is placed in the disc at the site of the annular tear.
 An endoscope with an HD camera is inserted into the operating tube to visualize the annulus and spinal nerves.
 Then the tear is debrided to make sure no nucleus pulposus is stuck within the annulus and thermally heated with bipolar instrument to reduce and close the tear.

 Minimally Invasive Back Surgery for Sciatica Pain